 If you’re just making the quiche to have on hand and consume in the future follow these easy steps to store:

 - Cut into individual servings

 - Wrap each piece with parchment paper and store in freezer bag

 You can store quiche this way for up to three months.
 Longer is probably ok, as long as it’s well wrapped and sealed with the air removed.

-Pull out servings when you need them, then reheat your quiche pieces using the methods covered above.
+Pull out servings when you need them, then use the methods about for how to reheat quiche to your liking.
 Just be sure to make a new batch when you take the last piece!